 Features

 A music app offers various features that enhance the way users listen, manage, and interact with music.
+These features can range from basic playback to advanced options like live streaming and smart device integration.

 | Feature Set | Description | Cost Estimate |